-Evaluates to true if the type of self conforms to t.
-That is, self is of type t or a subtype of t.
+Evaluates to true if the type of self conforms to type.
+That is, self is of type type or a subtype of type.

+'''

-oclIsNew() : Boolean
+oclIsNew() : Boolean[1]

+'''

 Can only be used in a postcondition.
 Evaluates to true if the self is created during performing the operation (for instance, it didn't exist at precondition time).